robsontenorio/marina/multiple/README.md

 Actually we run two things here:
 - **Nginx Proxy Manager** to forward all incoming traffic to the correct project.
-- **Docker Watch Tower** to deploy automatically new versions of images from your project.
+- **Docker Watchtower** to deploy automatically new versions of images from your project.

-As we are working with Docker  **always use the service name** you have set on `docker-compose.yml` files to configure the proxy hosts as you will see on the next sections.

 ## Configure `proxy.mary-ui.com`

+> [!NOTE]
+> There is no need to configure the SSL certificate.
+Cloudflare will do it for you.

+> [!WARNING]
+> As we are working with Docker  **always use the service name** you have set on `docker-compose.yml` files to configure the proxy hosts as you will see on the next sections.

-- The first one is the `proxy.mary-ui.com` domain to access the proxy panel.
+- The first one is the `proxy.mary-ui.com` domain to access the **Nginx Proxy Manager** panel.
-- After saving you can access it on `https://proxy.mary-ui.com`
+- After saving, you can access it on `https://proxy.mary-ui.com`

 ![img_3.png](mary-proxy.png)